-Health & safety: Occupational safety and health are integral parts of Continental's responsibility to respect the physical and mental integrity of workers.
-Based on a systematic and preventive management approach, we consequently prevent work-related injury and ill health, and provide safe and healthy workplaces.
-This includes the creation of appropriate working conditions, prevention of excessive physical and mental fatigue, responsible handling of hazardous materials and further effective preventive measures such as trainings and instruction of workers.
-We comply with applicable laws and obligations regarding safety & health.
+Health and safety obligations: Occupational safety and health are integral parts of Continental's responsibility to respect the physical and mental integrity of workers.
+Based on a systematic and preventive management approach, we consequently prevent workrelated injury and ill health, and provide safe and healthy workplaces.
+This includes the creation of appropriate working conditions, prevention of excessive physical and mental fatigue, responsible handling of hazardous materials and further effective preventive measures such as the training and instruction of workers.
+We comply with applicable laws and obligations regarding safety and health.

-Mercury: Continental commits to responsibly handle mercury.
-This includes handling of mercury, mercury compounds, mercury-added products and mercury waste according to the Minamata Convention on Mercury and its amendments.
+Use of mercury: Continental is committed to the responsible handling of mercury.
+This includes the handling of mercury, mercury compounds, mercury-added products and mercury waste in accordance with the Minamata Convention on Mercury and its amendments.

-Persistent organic pollutants: Continental commits to responsibly handle persistent organic pollutants, following the Stockholm Convention on Persistent Organic Pollutants (POPs) and its amendments.
+Persistent organic pollutants: Continental is committed to the responsible handling of persistent organic pollutants, in accordance with the Stockholm Convention on Persistent Organic Pollutants (POPs) and its amendments.